 - Using the same photo as a past entry will automatically disqualify you.

-- Changes in your biographical information between your entry and when you interview (e.g., your name, place of birth, date of birth).
+- Changes in your biographical information between your entry and your interview (e.g., your name, place of birth, date of birth).

 - Submitting fake documents (e.g., fake marriage certificates, fake adoption judgments, fake diplomas or attestations).